 'Gerald's Game' is a truly haunting horror that gets stuck in your head for days after watching it.
 Based on a Stephen King novel, it stars Carla Gugino and Bruce Greenwood as a married couple whose trip away to a remote lake house goes horribly wrong.
-Directed by Mike Flanagan (also the man behind 'The Haunting of Hill House'), it's powerful but dark and graphic.
+Directed by Mike Flanagan, who is also the man behind 'Hush', 'The Haunting of Hill House' (as aforementioned) and the upcoming 'Doctor Sleep', it's powerful but dark and graphic.
 The scariest parts are not what you'd expect.

 One of the few Oscars to ever go to a horror movie (excluding technical awards) was earned by Kathy Bates for her extraordinary lead performance in ‘Misery.’
 The actress plays Annie Wilkes in the film, a mentally unstable fan of a book series based on a character called Misery.
 Annie imprisons and abuses the author of the books, Paul Sheldon (another terrific performance from James Caan), until he writes a finale to Misery’s story to her requirements.

 Before James Wan took on 'Aquaman' and before 'Furious 7', his bread and butter was horror.
-'Insidious' was the second of his horror franchises, the others being 'Saw' and 'The Conjuring', and possibly his best.
+'Insidious' was one of his earlier horror franchises, and possibly his best.
 Patrick Wilson and Rose Byrne are two parents who are struggling to understand their children's issues.
 Soon they realise it's much more than just imagination - it's demons.
 Far less gory than 'Saw', 'Insidious' works more on horror and scares being just out of frame.
 Which, as we know, is more terrifying than seeing something head on.